Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.bar
 ```

 The bar, a metric unit of pressure, defined as 100 kPa.

-Dimension: 𝐌 𝐋^-1 𝐓^-2.

-See also: `Unitful.kPa`.

 #### Pascal